webpy/webpy.github.com/form.md

         form.Button('Login'),
     )

 This defines a basic form.
-Once defined, you should call it again to get an copied instance, and then you can call the render method on it, like so:
+Once defined, you should call it again to get a copied instance, and then you can call the render method on it, like so:

     f = login()
     print f.render()